 The Firm Element will be applicable to registered producing personnel in sales, trading, and investment banking positions who conduct business with customers (retail or institutional) and their first-level immediate supervisors.
-The CCO shall be responsible for ensuring that the firm's needs analysis and trading plans are updated annually.
+The CCO shall be responsible for ensuring that the firm's needs analysis and training plans are updated annually.

 Beginning January 1, 1996, securities firms will have to provide annual training for their personnel in keeping with their job functions and products.
 Such training would emphasize both product knowledge and sales practices.
 Colorado Financial Service will have to demonstrate the reasonableness of its programs (for their size, organization, and nature of business) through internal records upon request or in the course of routine regulatory examinations.
 The training materials can be developed internally or an outside vendor can be utilized.
-This can be done individually or combined with the annual completion Records should be retained by the Firm.
+This can be done individually or combined with the annual compliance meeting.
+Training materials and Firm Element Completion Records should be retained by the Firm.
 The Firm Element Training can be done individually or combined with the annual compliance meeting.